Sorcha Eastwood: Early career (2017–2022)

 Sorcha Eastwood ran in the 2017 Northern Ireland Assembly election as an Alliance Party candidate in Belfast West.
 She received 747 first preference votes and was eliminated on the first count.

 She was an Alliance candidate again later that year, this time for the 2017 United Kingdom general election, running in Belfast West.
 She came 5th, with 731 votes, roughly maintaining Alliance's percentage share of the vote from the previous general election.

 She was elected in May 2019 as a councillor on Lisburn and Castlereagh City Council, representing the district electoral area of Castlereagh South.
 In that election, she topped the poll with 1,629 first preference votes and was elected on the first count.

 Later that year, she was the Alliance Party candidate for Lagan Valley in the 2019 general election, polling 28.8% of the vote (an increase of 17.7%), coming second behind the DUP incumbent Jeffrey Donaldson, while reducing his majority from 19,229 to 6,499.

 In 2020, Eastwood was awarded compensation after suing a former DUP councillor for accusing her of being an "IRA mouthpiece".

 Member of the Legislative Assembly (2022–2024)

 Sorcha Eastwood, alongside David Honeyford, was an Alliance candidate for the 2022 Assembly election in Lagan Valley.
 She polled 8,211 first preference votes and was elected on the fourth count.
 She took the seat formerly held by Alliance Party turned Independent MLA Trevor Lunn, who did not run for re-election.

 She appeared on BBC Question Time for the first time on 19 October 2023 in Lisburn.

 Member of Parliament (2024)

 Eastwood ran again in Lagan Valley at the 2024 general election, winning the seat with 18,618 votes (37.9%), a majority of 2,959 (6.0%).
 She is the first non-unionist MP to be elected for the constituency.

 On 5 November 2024, Eastwood joined the Northern Ireland Affairs Select Committee (NIAC).

+In April 2026, Eastwood made multiple speeches in the Commons about the Government's appointment of Peter Mandelson, which were well received and boosted her profile as an MP.